GeneralProducts/day-of-code/_posts/2018-09-22-what-is-css.md

 ## Use the inspector to make temporary edits

 You can temporarily make changes in the Inspector to see how they'd look on the page.
-Make the `<h1>` text go blue.
+Have a go: make the `<h1>` text go blue.

 ![](assets/images/css-blue.gif)